 Weight loss often begins when a person experiences appetite loss or finds food unappealing.
-This may result from other side effects of cancer or cancer treatment that include:
+This may be from other side effects of cancer or cancer treatment that include:

-- Changes to the immune system or metabolism (the process of the body breaking down food and turning it into energy)
+- Changes to the immune system or metabolism, which is the process of the body breaking down food and turning it into energy

 - Nausea and vomiting